cronical/budget_dance/docs/workbook.md

     - Replaces the SUBTOTAL(9,...) technique with aggregation by SUM, PROD, MIN, MAX & special tax calculations
     - Unlike SUBTOTAL(9,...) uses the inner level aggregations not the interior leaf values.
     - This supports typical tax calcs.
+1. Format: config controls column formats but rows will overrule these formats for lines that begin or end with any of 'ratios','rate','pct','percent', or 'tax table'.
+    - The work book has precision set to `as displayed` so it is important that fractional numbers like percents and ratios be formatted correctly.

 ## Dependencies